stet-stet/goct_ismir2023/README.md

 ```
 This is a script that replaces all certain instance of a text within the folder to another, for files with certain extensions.
 The files modified with this are mainly in the folder `conf/`.

-now, run any script in `scripts`, from the top directory.
-I hope the titles are intuitive enough: if not, please raise an issue (or head there to see if I've already answered the question).
+now, run any script in `scripts`, from the top directory. `mel_timing.sh` is used to train models without action tokens; these models are later used to generate the numbers on Table 2. `mel.sh` is used to train models with action tokens; these models are used for all other experiments on the paper.

 On my system, with a RTX 3060, one epoch of `mel.sh` takes two hours.
 With a RTX 3090, it should take one for each epoch.

-Metrics in Table 2 can be genererated with `metrics_timing_AR.py` and `ddc_eval.py`.
-Please see that file for notes.
+Metrics in Table 2 can be genererated using `metrics_timing_AR.py` and `ddc_eval.py`.
+Please see these files for notes on how to run the evaluation, and which model to use.

-## (WIP) Generating charts
+## (Unorganized) Generating charts

 unzip `generated.zip` to `generate` on the highest directory of this repo, if you need this feature or would like to try replicating Table 3.

 `metrics_cond_centered_AR.py` is used to generate notes for the models trained on osu!.
-For the commands and the numbers please see that file.
-Moreover, `generated/millin_and_anmillin.ipynb` is used to generate stats for Table 3.
-Also in the `generated` folder are the files output from `metrics_cond_centered_AR.py` from the beat-aligned and non-beat-aligned models.
+For the commands and the numbers please see the comments in `metrics_timing_AR.py`. which is also used in a similar way.
+Moreover, `generated/millin_and_anmillin.ipynb` was used to generate stats for Table 3.
+Also in the `generated` folder are the files output from `metrics_timing_AR.py` and `metrics_cond_centered_AR.py` from the beat-aligned and non-beat-aligned models.

 The generated intermediate is output both on the console, and on the `outputs` folder that will be generated.
 Either route the output to a folder of your liking or copy the logged output from `outputs` folder, as well as the ground truth, generated with `generate_ref.py`.